 The food web is critical to all living things.
 All food chains start with the sun.
 The producers, or plants (on land and water) and animals, provide food for the consumers.
 Herbivores are consumers that eat only plants; carnivores are the consumers that eat meat.
 Omnivores are consumers that eat both plants and meat!
 The decomposers are the organisms that break down, or decompose, food.

 Food is necessary to sustain life.
 It also impacts our local economy and environment.
-Most of us do not realize that by buying food that is imported, we are taking away jobs from our very own communities.
-We are also impacting our carbon footprint.
-As more and more farmland is converted to suburban living and commerce, we lose a sense of place and community.
-Large urban areas, dependent almost completely on imported food also face food security if food sources are cut off or depleted.
+Most of us do not realize that by buying imported food, we are taking away jobs from our very own communities.
+We are impacting our carbon footprint.
+As more and more farmland converts to suburban living and commerce, we lose a sense of place and community.
+Urban areas, dependent almost on imported food also face food security if food sources are cut off or depleted.
 Watch Choose Canadian: Eat Real Eat Local to see the effects of importing food on local communities.
 Find out where you can purchase local foods to support local economies.
 Better yet, look at growing your own!!!

 local economy: Buying locally grown, organic foods helps support small farmers and brings commerce into your neighborhood.
 Visit your local farmer’s market!